magento/devdocs/guides/v2.0/coding-standards/docblock-standard-general.md

 {% endhighlight %}

-<h4 id="return">@return tag</h4>
+#### @return tag
+{:#return}

 If there is no explicit return statement in a method or function, a `@return void` should be used in the documentation.

 If the method returns itself, `return $this` should be used.

-<h4 id="inheritdoc">@inheritdoc Tag</h4>
+#### @inheritdoc tag
+{:#inheritdoc}

-Whenever possible `@inheritdoc` tag MUST be used for child methods, and so avoid duplication of doc blocks.
+Whenever possible the `@inheritdoc` tag MUST be used for child methods to avoid duplication of doc blocks.

-Though PHPDocumentor understands inheritance and uses parent doc block by default (without `@inheritdoc` tag specified), `@inheritdoc` tag helps ensure that the doc block is not missed at all.
+Even Though PHPDocumentor understands inheritance and uses the parent doc block by default (without `@inheritdoc` tag specified), including the tag helps ensure that the doc block is not missed at all.

 Rules for usage of the tag:

-* Use `@inheritdoc` (notice no braces around) to indicate that the entire doc block should be inherited from the parent method
+* Use `@inheritdoc` (notice no braces around) to indicate that the entire doc block should be inherited from the parent method.
-* Use inline `{@inheritdoc}` tag (with braces around) in long description to reuse parent's long description.
-The method MUST have its own short description
+* Use the inline `{@inheritdoc}` tag (with braces around) in long descriptions to reuse the parent's long description.
+The tagged method MUST have its own short description.

 **DocBlock for the Intreface**
 {% highlight php startinline=true %}